 Dimension Description Accessible Having timely and equitable care across the continuum.
 Promotes prevention and early intervention.
 Community-based interventions are available.
 Appropriate Care is evidence informed and culturally competent.
-Continuous learning and improvement Knowledge sharing and capacity building among members of the health-care workforce.
-Innovative care is encouraged and supported.
-Integrated Care is continuous across the continuum.
+Continuous learning and improvement O O O Integrated Care is continuous across the continuum.
 Transition into community settings is smooth.
 The family's and/or patient's support system is involved.
 Integration with services that address social determinants of health.
 People-centred Care is focused and organized around the health needs and expectations of people and communities rather than on disease.
 Recovery-oriented Living a satisfying, hopeful, and meaningful life, even when there may be ongoing limitations related to mental health problems and illnesses.
 Safe Keeping people and providers safe from preventable harm.
 Care is culturally safe for individuals and marginalized populations.
-Stigma-free and inclusive Care addresses drivers of mental health stigma and prevents stigma practices in mental health care.
-Healthcare providers are comfortable in coming forward with their mental health problems and illnesses at work.
-Addresses multiple layers of stigma (individual, interpersonal, intersectoral, and structural).
-A need to better support individuals who have experienced stigma and discrimination.
-Individuals feel respected and valued. i Trauma-informed Recognizes the impacts of trauma and violence on individuals receiving mental health care services.
+Stigma-free and inclusive Trauma-informed Recognizes the impacts of trauma and violence on individuals receiving mental health care services.
 Worklife environment A healthy workplace environment supports provider wellness and promotes psychological safety.

-IAPT standards11
+IAPT standards